Xu Jie: Youth and early career

-Xu Jie was born in 1503 in Xuanping, Zhejiang Province.
+Xu Jie was born on 9 October 1503 during China's Ming dynasty in Xuanping, Zhejiang Province.
 His father held the position of vice magistrate and the family later moved to Ningdu, Jiangxi Province when his father was transferred to the same position.
 Xu Jie's family originated from Huating County, Songjiang Prefecture (present-day Fengxian, Shanghai).
 They were not particularly well-known, as his father's career began as an assistant employee and he was only able to hold relatively low positions.
 The family's main source of wealth was a silk factory, where female employees were responsible for weaving silk fabrics.
 Xu Jie's mother, wives, and daughter-in-law managed the factory in succession.

 Candidates are waiting for the results of the examinations; detail from a handscroll by Qiu Ying (1494–1552).

 From a young age, Xu focused on studying Confucianism.
 His father went back to Huating to help him become a shengyuan (county student), and he passed the test at the age of 14, which was earlier than most students.
 Two years later, Xu Jie failed the provincial examination, but he received help from the new magistrate, Nie Bao, (Note: Nie Bao (1487–1563) successfully passed the palace examination and was granted the title of jinshi in 1517.
 His first official posting was in Huaiting.
 Later on, when Xu became grand secretary, he promoted Nie to minister of war.
 He also promoted Ouyang De, another one of his mentors, to the position of minister of rites.) who regularly met with selected students, including Xu, to "discuss study" (jiangxue).
 Under Nie's guidance, Xu's perspective shifted from solely seeking status and wealth to contemplating the reasons for studying.
 He began to understand the importance of gaining literary fame, and, by 1524, he concluded that true success was not measured by external achievements but by internal transformation and actions based on the knowledge of one's own heart and mind.

 In 1522, Xu achieved considerable success by passing the provincial examination.
 Out of several thousand applicants, he ranked seventh among the 135 successful candidates.
 The following year, the 20-year-old Xu participated in the metropolitan and palace examinations in Beijing with approximately 3,500 other candidates.
 He achieved third place out of four hundred successful candidates.
 This was an exceptional achievement for someone of his age, especially considering his high ranking.
-During the subsequent interview, he made a strong impression on Grand Secretaries Yang Tinghe and Fei Hong.
+During the subsequent interview, he made a strong impression on the grand secretaries Yang Tinghe and Fei Hong.